InfiniteEndeavours/Portfolio-Site/README.md

 There is a slight performance disparity between the lighthouse scores depending on what type of device was being tested.

-On mobile devices, the performance score was consistently lower than the desktop view to the large size of the Bootstrap CSS file.
+On mobile devices, the performance score was consistently lower than on the desktop view to the large size of the Bootstrap CSS file.

 It's possible to remove the critical CSS from the Bootstrap CSS file and load these in to a smaller CSS sheet, then load the rest of the Non-Critical styling after critical styling has been loaded, however I feel that the site is fast enough on mobile devices to not warrant this.